belsarej/DenseNet_Image_Classification/README.md

 # Densenet-implemetation
-We used CIFAR-10 dataset for our experiments with DenseNet Architecture.
+We used CIFAR-10 dataset for our experiments with DenseNet Architecture.(files presents in densenet impmentation folder)

 Hyper Parameters: